-A hard copy version is also available.
+A digital/PDF version is also available.

 Alarm systems form an essential part of the operator interfaces to large modern industrial facilities.
 They provide vital support to the operators by warning them of situations that need their attention and have an important role in preventing, controlling and mitigating the effects of abnormal situations.
 Since it was first published in 1999, EEMUA 191 has become the globally accepted and leading guide to good practice for all aspects of alarm systems.